-License Type Maximum Number of Licenses Authorized License Authorizations Maximum Ownership and Control Interests Standard Grower 75 To operate 10,000 to 300,000 square feet of indoor canopy space One Standard Processor 100 To process more than 1,000 pounds of cannabis per year One Standard Dispensary 300 To operate a physical location for selling cannabis or cannabis products Two Micro Grower 100 To operate not more than 10,000 square feet of indoor canopy space One Micro Processor 100 To process not more than 1,000 pounds of cannabis per year One Micro Dispensary 200 To operate a delivery service that sells cannabis or cannabis products without a physical storefront if the licensee employs no more than 10 employees Two Incubator Space 10 To operate a facility where a micro licensee may operate, as specified Two On-site Consumption 50 To operate a facility where individuals can smoke, vape, or consume cannabis, as specified Two
+License Type Maximum Number of Licenses Authorized License Authorizations Maximum Ownership and Control Interests Standard Grower 751 To operate 10,000 to 300,000 square feet of indoor canopy space One Standard Processor 100 To process more than 1,000 pounds of cannabis per year One Standard Dispensary 300 To operate a physical location for selling cannabis or cannabis products Four Micro Grower 100 To operate not more than 10,000 square feet of indoor canopy space One Micro Processor 100 To process not more than 1,000 pounds of cannabis per year One Micro Dispensary 10 To operate a delivery service that sells cannabis or cannabis products without a physical storefront if the licensee employs no more than 10 employees Four Incubator Space 10 To operate a facility where a micro licensee may operate, as specified Two^2 On-site Consumption 50 To operate a facility where individuals can vape or consume cannabis, as specified Two^2

-^{} A grower license awarded to a class member of specified litigation is in addition to and not subject to the limitations on the total number of licenses the enforcement division may issue.
+1 A grower license awarded to a class member of specified litigation is in addition to and not subject to the limitations on the total number of licenses the administration may issue.

-Additional Grower License Award: As soon as practicable after the bill's effective date, the enforcement division must issue a license to operate as a cannabis grower to one applicant that is a recognized class member of Pigford v.
+Additional Grower License Award: As soon as practicable after the bill's effective date, the administration must establish, by regulation, a process for issuing up to five licenses to operate as a cannabis grower to five applicants that are (1) recognized class members of Pigford v.
 Glickman, 185 F.R.D.
 82 (D.D.C.
 1999), or In Re Black Farmers Litig., 856 F. Supp.
 2d 1 (D.D.C.
-2011).
-An applicant that is awarded the specified license may subsequently apply for and be awarded a license to operate as a cannabis processor pursuant to the bill.
-A license awarded under these circumstances is in addition to and not subject to the limitations on the total number of licenses that the enforcement division may issue.
-An applicant that is not awarded the specified license may apply for a license in accordance with the bill's provisions; the enforcement division (1) must allow the applicant to amend, if necessary, and resubmit or withdraw the application and (2) may waive the initial application fee but may charge a reasonable fee for the resubmission of an application.
+2011); (2) were awarded damages related to farming operation in Maryland pursuant to the claims processes established for the specified class members; (3) have provided specified evidence of not being fully compensated for enduring discrimination and have experienced ongoing discrimination or the continued effects of past discrimination; and (4) satisfy any other criteria established by the administration.
+Licenses awarded under these circumstances are in addition to and not subject to the limitations on the total number of licenses that the administration may issue.
+An applicant that is not awarded the specified license may apply for a license in accordance with the bill's provisions; the administration (1) must allow the applicant to amend, if necessary, and resubmit or withdraw the application and (2) may waive the initial application fee but may charge a reasonable fee for the resubmission of an application.